 The learning method which includes giving rewards and punishments for a certain behavior is operant conditioning.
-Instrumental conditioning is another name for operant conditioning.
-It involves making a connection between behavior and the result or consequence of that behavior.
+Instrumental conditioning is another name for it.
+The process involves making a connection between behavior and the result or consequence of that behavior.

-Through operant conditioning, humans can learn to behave in a certain way which can lead them to rewards.
+Through such a process, humans can learn to behave in a certain way which can lead them to rewards.
 This learning method determines the probability of repeating a particular response, by evaluating its consequences which can be negative or positive.
 The behavior which results in a positive consequence.
 Or a reward will occur more frequently.
 And the behavior with a negative consequence is less likely.

-The word operant describes this type of conditioning since the organism operates in the environment.
-Operant conditioning does not always take place in experimental settings.
+The word operant describes how an organism operates in the environment in a certain way.
+It does not always take place in experimental settings.
 Rather it takes place in natural settings.
 Both reinforcement and punishment take place in a structured setting i.e., a therapy session or a classroom.

-While classical conditioning binds external stimuli to involuntary and reflexive responses…
+Classical conditioning binds external stimuli to involuntary and reflexive responses.

 Operating conditioning involves the use of voluntary behaviors.
 Which you can maintain by the consequences which occur because of those behaviors.
 While studying operant conditioning, the scientist placed pigeons in experimental chambers and gave food as a reward at systematic intervals.
 By rewarding pigeons for a certain behavior, scientists were able to motivate them to increase the frequency of that behavior.

-Through the use of operant conditioning children, employees, etc learn to behave consciously in order to receive reinforcements and avoid punishments.
+Through the use of the process on children, employees, etc learn to behave consciously in order to receive reinforcements and avoid punishments.
 Reinforcers such as praise or gifts stimulate a certain behavior while punishments like spanking discourage a certain type of behavior from happening.

 Operant conditioning examples are present around us.These include the example of a student completing his work quickly to get a reward, or an employee finishing work to get promotions or praise.
 More examples include: